laurennoelle/Phase-2-Project-Social-Share/README.md

 * use at least 3 client-side routes using React Router
 * create a json-server to create a RESTful API and make both a GET and a POST request
 * utilize UI for our CSS styling

+### Stretch Goals

+* send a friend invite
+* accept a friend invite
+* filter through a search bar to find friends

 ## Expected Accomplishments